mcolom/pacman_doc/README.md

 Two important signals for the video generation are obtained from the frequency divisions: the horizontal blanking (H BLANK), the vertical blanking (V BLANK), and the composite sync (CMPSYNC).

 H BLANK is generated using the D flip flop at 3N.
 Its D input is H whenever H64=L or H32=L. This takes 64+32=96 cycles of the working clock, after 256H activates.
 Given that each cycle takes 1/3 us, the H BLANK cycle will be 96/3 = 32 us.
-Since we're only interested in half of the cycle (the time it stays H), finally we have that H BLANK is 32/2 = 16 us, aprox.
+Since we're only interested in half of the cycle (the time it stays H), finally we have that H BLANK is 32/2 = 16 us, approximately.
 If we'd need to exact timing, we should consider the exact frequency of the master clock: 96 / (18.432 / 3) = 15.625 us.

 **[ToDo]: document also V BLANK, CMPSYNC, V SYNC, AND H SYNC.**